dotnet/docs/docs/core/tutorials/publishing-with-visual-studio.md

 ## Inspect the files

-The publishing process creates a framework-dependent deployment, which is a type of deployment where the published application runs on machine that has the .NET Core runtime installed.
+By default, the publishing process creates a framework-dependent deployment, which is a type of deployment where the published application runs on machine that has the .NET Core runtime installed.
 Users can run the published app by double-clicking the executable or issuing the `dotnet HelloWorld.dll` command from a command prompt.

 In the following steps, you'll look at the files created by the publish process.